Welcome!

 - Editor-in-chief of Journal of Language Works, a journal accepting articles from students working with language

-- Writing my chapter for a book on the findings from the project Speaking Up: Language as a Factor for Social Mobility in Denmark, with Pia Quist, Nicolai Pharao, and Astrid Ag.
+- Awaiting review of my chapter for a book on the findings from the project Speaking Up: Language as a Factor for Social Mobility in Denmark, with Pia Quist, Nicolai Pharao, and Astrid Ag.

 Get in touch at hej@annakai.dk